John F. Stinneford

 B.A., University of Virginia

 Teaching and Scholarship

-Rethinking Proportionality under the Cruel and Unusual Punishments Clause, 97 Virginia L. Rev. 899 (2011)(winner, Association of American Law Schools Criminal Justice Section Junior Scholars Call for Papers Competition).
+- Rethinking Proportionality under the Cruel and Unusual Punishments Clause, 97 Va.
+L. Rev. 899 (2011)(winner, Association of American Law Schools Criminal Justice Section Junior Scholars Call for Papers Competition).
+[SSRN]

-Incapacitation through Maiming: Chemical Castration, the Eighth Amendment, and the Denial of Human Dignity, 3 Univ. of St. Thomas L.J.
+- Incapacitation through Maiming: Chemical Castration, the Eighth Amendment, and the Denial of Human Dignity, 3 U. St. Thomas L.J.
 559 (2006) (symposium).
+[SSRN]

 - Subsidiarity, Federalism, and Federal Prosecution of Street Crime, 2 J. Cath.
 Soc.
 Thought 495 (2005) (symposium) (peer-reviewed).
 [SSRN]